 Digital fabrication presumes prefabrication and off-site production.
-This has vast implications on the environment and building practice as a whole, as transportation increases energy consumption and carbon footprint and logistics necessitate a building logic based on elements effecting problems of tolerances and loosing structural and thermal advantages of monolithic structures while increasing costs and limiting the size of elements.
+This has vast implications on the environment and building practice as a whole, as transportation increases energy consumption and carbon footprint and logistics necessitate a building logic based on elements affecting problems of tolerances and losing structural and thermal advantages of monolithic structures while increasing costs and limiting the size of elements.

 SMALL SCALE ROBOTIC MANUFACTURING FOR THE LARGE SCALE BUILDINGS (ESR 15)

-This project investigates on-site digital fabrication strategies using small scale robots for big scale fabrication.
-It relies on prior research at IAAC developing new miniaturised robotic fabricators that print material in layers and are able to run on previously deposited layers achieving construction of large scale structures .
-The robots have specialised building tasks and work collaboratively.
-The project will demonstrate the feasibility of these innovative fabrication processes and investigates new structural and thermal advantages of printed monolithic building.
-It develops strategies for local materials (clay) usage reintroducing traditionally cheap material with low carbon footprint and high indoor comfort, while retaining the precision and requirements of current building practice.
+This project investigates on-site digital fabrication strategies using small-scale robots for big scale fabrication.
+It relies on prior research at IAAC developing new miniaturized robotic fabricators that print material in layers and are able to run on previously deposited layers achieving construction of large-scale structures.
+The robots have specialized building tasks and work collaboratively.
+The project will demonstrate the feasibility of these innovative fabrication processes and investigates new structural and thermal advantages of a printed monolithic building.
+It develops strategies for local materials (clay) usage reintroducing traditionally cheap material with low carbon footprint and high indoor comfort while retaining the precision and requirements of current building practice.

-The implementation of printed building using small scale collaborative robots for large scale monolithic structures.
+The implementation of a printed building using small-scale collaborative robots for large-scale monolithic structures.
 Introduction of natural and local materials for robotic print-based fabrication.